jkc1996/frogger_game/README.md

 8. After winning, loosing or between the game, if you want you can start the new game by pressing **New Game** Button.

 _The road is not simple & target is not easy, So Do your best to achieve target and do not let our enemy step you!
 All the Best !!_

+## Contributing to Project

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the us before making a change.

+### Pull Request Process

+Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+Update the README.md with details of changes to the interface, this includes new environment variables, new functionality etc.
+You may merge the Pull Request, or if you do not have permission to do that, you may request us to merge it for you.